davabdallah/Robusta-Kubernetes/README.md

       docker bush davabdallah/php-image:1.4
   ```

-## Deploy the web application in kubernetes
+## Deploy the web application in Kubernetes
    ### 1. Create MYSQL

 #### - Create Storage Class, PV and PVC for mysql